Best Search Engines Other Than Google: 2026 Guide

 How to Switch Your Default Search Engine

-• Chrome: Go to Settings > Search Engine > Manage Search Engines.
-Choose or add your preferred engine.
+• Chrome: Hit Settings > Search Engine > Manage Search Engines.
+Pick your new favorite from the dropdown menu.

-• Firefox: Preferences > Search > Default Search Engine.
-Select from the list or add a new one.
+• Firefox: Go to Preferences > Search > Default Search Engine.
+Click it and forget it.

-• Edge: Settings > Privacy, Search, and Services > Address Bar and Search.
-Set your default.
+• Edge: Open Settings > Privacy, Search, and Services > Address Bar and Search.
+Swap it over to Bing or whatever else you want.

-• Safari: Preferences > Search.
-Pick your engine from the dropdown.
+• Safari: Click Preferences > Search.
+Just pick the one you want from the quick list.

 Pros and Cons of Using Search Engines Other Than Google